usdaud/algotradinglib.github.io/en/pedia/t/twist_strategy.md

 [Market microstructure](../m/market_microstructure.md) models examine the process of price formation and the role of market intermediaries.
 These models provide insight into liquidity, order flow, and the effects of trading at different times and volumes.
 The Twist Strategy utilizes microstructure models to improve execution efficiency, minimize market impact, and optimize trade timing.

 ### 4. Machine Learning & Artificial Intelligence
 Machine learning and AI are pivotal in the Twist Strategy.
 They help in analyzing massive datasets to detect patterns and make predictions.
-The incorporation of convolutions neural networks (CNN), recurrent neural networks (RNN), and reinforcement learning algorithms allows for continuous learning and adaptation to market conditions.
+The incorporation of convolutions [neural networks](../n/neural_networks_in_trading.md) (CNN), recurrent [neural networks](../n/neural_networks_in_trading.md) (RNN), and reinforcement [learning algorithms](../l/learning_algorithms_in_trading.md) allows for continuous learning and adaptation to market conditions.

 ### 5. Sentiment Analysis
-[Sentiment analysis](../s/sentiment_analysis.md) involves the use of natural language processing (NLP) to gauge market sentiment from news articles, social media, and analyst reports.
+[Sentiment analysis](../s/sentiment_analysis.md) involves the use of [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) to gauge market sentiment from news articles, social media, and analyst reports.
 By assessing the sentiment, the Twist Strategy can anticipate market movements triggered by news and public opinion, thus providing a predictive edge.

 ### 6. Risk Management
 Effective [risk management](../r/risk_management.md) is critical to the success of [algorithmic trading](../a/algorithmic_trading.md) strategies.
-The Twist Strategy includes dynamic [risk management](../r/risk_management.md) techniques such as value at risk (VaR), stress testing, and [portfolio optimization](../p/portfolio_optimization.md) to ensure that potential losses are minimized.
+The Twist Strategy includes dynamic [risk management](../r/risk_management.md) techniques such as value at risk (VaR), [stress testing](../s/stress_testing_in_trading.md), and [portfolio optimization](../p/portfolio_optimization.md) to ensure that potential losses are minimized.

 ### 7. High-Frequency Trading (HFT)
 High-frequency trading (HFT) is integral to the Twist Strategy due to its reliance on executing a large number of orders at incredibly high speeds.
 This requires low latency systems and colocated servers to ensure execution times are minimized and [arbitrage](../a/arbitrage.md) opportunities are quickly capitalized upon.